 For SR-IOV, to achieve high performance, you need to partition the resources between the host and the guest.

 A typical topology includes 14 cores per NUMA node on dual socket Compute nodes.
 Both hyper-threading (HT) and non-HT cores are supported.
 Each core has two sibling threads.
 One core is dedicated to the host on each NUMA node.
 The VNF handles the SR-IOV interface bonding.
 All the interrupt requests (IRQs) are routed on the host cores.
 The VNF cores are dedicated to the VNFs.
 They provide isolation from other VNFs as well as isolation from the host.
-Each VNF must use resources on a single NUMA node.
-The SR-IOV NICs used by the VNF must also be associated with that same NUMA node.
+Each VNF has to fit on a single NUMA node and use local SR-IOV NICs.
 This topology does not have a virtualization overhead.
-The host, OpenStack Networking (neutron) and Compute (nova) configuration parameters are exposed in a single file for ease, consistency and to avoid incoherence that is fatal to proper isolation, causing preemption and packet loss.
+The host, OpenStack Networking (neutron) and Compute (nova) configuration parameters are exposed in a single file for ease, consistency and to avoid incoherences that are fatal to proper isolation, causing preemption and packet loss.
 The host and virtual machine isolation depend on a

 tuned profile, which takes care of the boot parameters and any OpenStack modifications based on the list of CPUs to isolate.